How to Keep Basement Dry Without a Dehumidifier

 Purchase Carpeting Mats

-To prevent moisture from seeping up into the walls, purchase some carpeting mats at your local home improvement store.
+To prevent moisture from seeping into the walls, purchase basement carpet mats at your local home improvement store.
 Place them under any furniture that is on wheels.
 This includes couches and dressers.
-T

-hey can also be placed in areas where there are tile or hardwood floors so they keep the wood from warping due to high humidity levels.
+They can also be placed in areas with tile or hardwood floors to keep the wood from warping due to high humidity levels.
 It is also a good idea to line your crawl space with mats.

 Place Damp Rid in Your Basement